-I’ve gotten a lot of comments from surprised people when they see that I’m drinking coffee, because they falsely believe that it’s a “bad” habit.
-It’s true that caffeine is an addictive stimulant and it’s also true that it has been linked to some pretty negative health problems, including: recurrent migraines, anxiety, insomnia, GERD, increased symptoms of hypoglycemia, fibrocystic breast symptoms, and urinary tract disorders in the past.
+I’ve gotten a lot of comments from surprised people when they see that I’m drinking coffee because they falsely believe that it’s a “bad” habit.
+It’s true that caffeine is an addictive stimulant and it’s also true that it has been linked to some pretty adverse health problems, including recurrent migraines, anxiety, insomnia, GERD, increased symptoms of hypoglycemia, fibrocystic breast symptoms, and urinary tract disorders in the past.
 However, several of these concerns have been blown way out of proportion.
 Researchers are now finding more and more benefits to my beloved coffee.

 How caffeine affects you mentally and emotionally depends on exactly how much you’re drinking.
 If you’re drinking a cup or two a day (about 200 mg of caffeine), it might improve your mental acuity, reaction time, and mood state.
 Specifically, 200 mg of caffeine increases happiness, energy, alertness, and sociability.
-Once you get to around 400 or 500 mg a day though, it’s likely to have an adverse effect on your performance and mood, and can cause the development of anxiety, nervousness, and jitteriness.
+Once you get to around 400 or 500 mg a day though, it’s likely to hurt your performance and mood, and can cause the development of anxiety, nervousness, and jitteriness.

 If you’ve ever wondered how caffeine puts a little pep in your step, it temporarily binds to the adenosine receptors in your brain.
 Adenosine is a natural sedative produced in the brain that causes drowsiness, and caffeine blocks the doorway so that it can’t get in and make you sleepy.
 Some people think that caffeine doesn’t actually stimulate us much at all, it just takes the edge off by easing withdrawal symptoms.
 In essence, this theory posits that we are no more alert that we would be if we’d never consumed caffeine in the first place.